python/cpython/Doc/library/turtle.rst

 .. class:: RawTurtle(canvas)
            RawPen(canvas)

-   :param canvas: a :class:`Tkinter.Canvas`, a :class:`ScrolledCanvas` or a
+   :param canvas: a :class:`tkinter.Canvas`, a :class:`ScrolledCanvas` or a
                   :class:`TurtleScreen`

    Create a turtle.
 The turtle has all methods described above as "methods of